-Table 17.
+Table 16.
 80C251 Configurations

-Configuration 80C251 READ/WRITE Pins Connecting to PSD8XXFX Pins Page Mode
+Configuration 80C251 Read/Write Pins Connecting to PSD Pins Page Mode

 1 WR CNTL0 Non-Page Mode, 80C31

 RD CNTL1 compatible A7-A0 multiplex with

 PSEN CNTL2 D7-D0

 2 WR CNTL0 Non-Page Mode

 PSEN only CNTL1 A7-A0 multiplex with D7-D0

 3 WR CNTL0 Page Mode

 PSEN only CNTL1 A15-A8 multiplex with D7-D0

 4 WR RD PSEN CNTL0 CNTL1 CNTL2 Page Mode A15-A8 multiplex with D7-D0

-The first configuration is 80C31-compatible, and the bus interface to the PSD8XXFX is identical to that shown in Figure 19.
-The second and third configurations have the same bus connection as shown in Figure 18.
-There is only one Read Strobe (PSEN) connected to CNTL1 on the PSD8XXFX.
-The A16 connection to PA0 allows for a larger address input to the PSD8XXFX.
+The first configuration is 80C31 compatible, and the bus interface to the PSD is identical to that shown in Figure 19.
+The second and third configurations have the same bus connection as shown in Figure 17.
+There is only one Read Strobe (PSEN) connected to CNTL1 on the PSD.
+The A16 connection to PA0 allows for a larger address input to the PSD.
 The fourth configuration is shown in Figure 20.
 Read Strobe (RD) is connected to CNTL1 and Program Select Enable (PSEN) is connected to CNTL2.

-The 80C251 has two major operating modes: Page mode and Non-page mode.
-In Non-page mode, the data is multiplexed with the lower address byte, and Address Strobe (ALE/AS, PD0) is active in every bus cycle.
+dress byte, and Address Strobe (ALE/AS, PD0) is active in every bus cycle.
 In Page mode, data (D7-D0) is multiplexed with address (A15-A8).
 In a bus cycle where there is a Page hit, Address Strobe (ALE/AS, PD0) is not active and only addresses (A7-A0) are changing.
-The PSD8XXFX supports both modes.
+The PSD supports both modes.
 In Page Mode, the PSD bus timing is identical to Non-Page Mode except the address hold time and setup time with respect to Address Strobe (ALE/AS, PD0) is not required.
 The PSD access time is measured from address (A7-A0) valid to data in valid.